AGALMATA

 Photo

-Diagnosis and scientific imaging reveal, under the thick oxidized and opaque varnish, a complex implementation broken by the chemical alteration and abrasion of the pigments (especially in the copper shadows of the skin tones, or the gold of the halo which has now partially disappeared), the intervention of a second hand in the part of the blue cloak that covers the shoulder, an overpainting of "modesty" (the angle of the cushion that covers the sex of the Child painted underneath), missing scales some of which are barely visible and a state of incompleteness (the knees of the Virgin ; feet of the Child ; correction of the right arm of the Child remained visible).
+Diagnosis and scientific imaging reveal, under the thick oxidized and opaque varnish, a complex implementation broken by the chemical alteration and abrasion of the pigments (especially in the copper shadows of the skin tones, or the gold of the elliptical halo which has now partially disappeared), the intervention of a second hand in the part of the blue cloak that covers the shoulder, an overpainting of "modesty" (the angle of the cushion that covers the sex of the Child painted underneath), missing scales some of which are barely visible and a state of incompleteness (the knees of the Virgin ; feet of the Child ; correction of the right arm of the Child remained visible).

 Photo

-THE MADONNA CHATRON (BEFORE RESTORATION) "It's like looking at a landscape through a very dirty window" The 1957 Varnish Lightening Test (a circle on the wrist) allows to find all the freshness and the flexibility of the folds.
+THE CHATRON MADONNA (BEFORE RESTORATION) "It's like looking at a landscape through a very dirty window" The 1957 Varnish Lightening Test (a circle on the wrist) allows to find all the freshness and the flexibility of the folds.
 (Compare with the rest of the sleeve where the varnish has not been lightened) ©Photography Raphaël Chipault / AGALMATA

 Madone